sjswitzer/SchemeJS/let.md

     (varname1 ...a... ...form... val-form1)
     (varname2 ...b... ...form... val-form2)]
     ...c...)

-Leaving any non-top-level <let_> forms alone.
+if there are are any top-level "lets_" and otherwise to a "seq," leaving any non-top-level <let_> forms alone.
 These will implement a "dynamic let," which is not a JavaScript thing, per se, but an extension useful for languages that have dynamic scopes.

 <function_> is a macro that validates there are no parameter/varname dups clashes and rewrites
   (<function_> [params]